microsoft/FASTER/docs/cs/FasterLog.md

 iter.CompleteUntil(long address);
 ```

-The specified address needs to be a valid log address, similar to the `TruncateUntil` call on the log, described
+The specified address needs to be a valid log address, similar to the `TruncateUntil` call on the log (described below).
-earlier.

 You can persist iterators (or more precisely, their `CompletedUntilAddress`) as part of a commit by simply naming
 them during their creation.
 On recovery, if an iterator with the specified name exists, it will be initialized with